 Does it not seem odd to you that He told us we must follow Him?
 As if we have a choice in the matter?

 We don’t have a choice in whether we will die.
 We will die!

 So, what is Jesus even talking about?

 We don’t have any choice in the matter of our physical death so He must have been talking about a different kind of death.

 Our choice is different because we have no choice in dying physically, but we have a choice.
-Jesus alluded to our choice when He said:
+Jesus alluded to that choice when He said:

 “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”
 (Luke (9:23-24)

 The death Jesus encourages us to embrace, following after Jesus, is a different kind of death.
 It’s a death that we can choose.
 It’s a death to all the things of this physical world.
 We are born into this physical world, but this world is is just a shadow of the life that is in God.